CAPRI SUMMER SCHOOL

 Roberto Di Pietra

-Full professor in Business Administration at the Department of Business and Law, University of Siena, Italy.
+Professor of Business Administration at the Department of Business and Law, University of Siena, Italy.

 Professor of Organization Studies at Grenoble École de Management, France.

 Professor of Business Ethics at HEC Lausanne, University of Lausanne